 After a few years, his parents moved to Battleford, where his father worked as an insurance agent.
 They were devout Roman Catholics, and Stocky attended St. Vital’s Separate School.

-The same building is now the Fred Light Museum in Battleford, started by my great-uncle Fred.
+The same building is now the Fred Light Museum in Battleford, founded by my great-uncle Fred.
 Stocky donated one of his air force uniforms and several other items, including a compass from a German fighter plane and an officer’s mess kit, to this excellent museum owned by the Town of Battleford.

 Stocky and his older brother Bernie helped out their family by delivering milk around town.
 “I knew every gopher hole, every house in Battleford.
 I could describe them all to this day,” he told me.